Veterinary Surgery in Lake City, FL

-Cat & dog surgery is often essential for their health and well-being.
-It can be a preventive surgery like spay/neuter or a corrective surgery like a cruciate cranial ligament repair.
+Veterinary surgery is often essential for your pet's health and well-being.
+It can be a preventive surgery like spay and neuter or a corrective surgery like a cruciate cranial ligament repair.
 At Lake City Animal Hospital, Dr. Pratt, is exceptionally skilled in veterinary surgery.
 He performs soft tissue surgeries that involve the skin, muscles, and organs, as well as orthopedic surgeries that involve the joints and bones.
 Orthopedic surgeries are often more complicated and intensive, yet we have the technology and skills to perform them in hospital.

 Common Cat & Dog Surgeries

 Dr. Pratt performs a wide range of surgeries, but here are some of the most common:

 - Kidney/bladder stone removal

 - ACL repairs for dogs (cranial cruciate ligament repairs) including tibial plateau leveling osteotomy (TPLO)

 Surgeries, no matter how routine, do come with a certain level of risk due to the use of general anesthesia and the intensive nature of the procedure.
 At Lake City, we take every precaution possible to minimize your pet’s risk.
 Here are some of our safety protocols:

 - Pre-anesthetic blood work and an exam to check the health of the kidneys and liver which play an important role in metabolizing the anesthesia

 - IV catheter placed to provide your pet with fluids throughout the procedure which help to hydrate them and regulate their blood pressure

 - Monitoring of your pet’s vitals by a trained surgical technician